 In a media crisis, it’s critical to have outside media counsel to assist your organization in responding to news media inquiries, and in building a high-level plan that will carry your organization through the crisis to solid ground.

 There is often no way to avoid the negative coverage that occurs after an incident.
 What you can do is create an execute a crisis communications plan that improves the chance that a story is dealt with efficiently and the media moves on quickly.
 Being as transparent as possible and owning – to the extent your lawyers will allow – your role in the incident helps the media more quickly digest the story and preserves – to the extent possible – your good reputation.

 Our long-standing relationship with reporters in the Denver Metro-area, and across Colorado, gives our clients a distinct advantage when facing a media crisis.
 We understand how different journalists and outlets are likely to react, and we build plans with our clients based on this knowledge.
 Journalists trust us.
 This gives our clients the best chance possible to air “their side” of the story in a crisis.

 Responding effectively to a crisis often means preparing for one, and we have been honored to help many organizations build crisis plans.
 It’s gratifying us to when our clients can breathe a sigh of relief, knowing their organization is prepared for whatever might come their way.

 We begin by assessing which crisis situations are most likely for each client, then we prepare for such emergencies by considering all potential audiences and building unique messages for each.
 We also understand that unforeseen crises may emerge, so we provide clients with protocols to address any situation.

-Some of the crisis situations we’ve planned for and responded to:
+Some of the crisis situations our crisis communications team has planned for and responded to:

 - Data Breach